VMware vCloud Director(vCD) Test Automation

 - Creating a large number of resources(VMs/vApps) would be tedious.

 - As of today, pyvcloud does not support all the functionality that is possible on the vCloud Director.

-Code snippet from the above mentioned common function to call pyvcloud function to instantiate vApp will look like this:
+The code snippet from the above-mentioned common function to call pyvcloud function to instantiate vApp will look like this:

 vdc_obj = get_pyvcloud_vdc() # get vdc object result = vdc_obj.instantiate_vapp(name, catalog, template, description, network_name, ip_allocation_mode=ip_allocation_mode, password=password,hostname=hostname, deploy=deploy, power_on=power_on) common_lib.task_monitor('Waiting for %s vApp to be created' % name, result['Tasks']['Task'],